ipython-contrib/jupyter_contrib_nbextensions/README_2to3.md

 Possibly it will be extended to use the [futurize](http://python-future.org/automatic_conversion.html) functions so it can convert both ways.

+Under the hood, it uses the KerneExecOnCells library, shared between `code_prettify`, `autopep8` and `2to3` (to date) The nbextension provides

+- a toolbar button (configurable to be added or not)
+- a keyboard shortcut for reformatting the current code-cell (default shortcut is `Alt-A`, can also be configured not to add the keyboard shortcut).
+- a keyboard shortcut for reformatting the whole notebook (default shortcut is `Alt-Shift-A`, can also be configured not to add the keyboard shortcut).
+Syntax shall be correct.
+The nbextension will also point basic syntax errors.

 ![](demo_2to3.gif)

 See `code_prettify`'s [README](README.md) for the internals used by the extension and a description of the options.